gorkthe134th/CaseppCompiler/README.md

 ## Description

-An in-development compiler created as part of a university course.<br>
+A fully functioning compiler created as part of a university course.<br>
 A minimum required language specification was provided by the associated professor, but I have also expanded the syntax and supported additional features when I deemed it appropriate.<br>
 The full language documentation can be viewed bellow.<br>
-The compiler's output language will be RISC-V assembly.<br>
+The compiler's output language is RISC-V assembly.<br>
-Current functionality is limited to Intermediate Code generation.<br>

 ## Case++ Documentation